-A. Projected Enrollment Rating Expectations □Meets A complete response must Identify the anticipated number of students for each of the first five years and "at capacity", based on the long-term strategic plan; □Approaches Identify the grade levels requested to be served in each of the first five years (phase in plan) and "at capacity", based on the long term strategic plan; and □Does Not Meet Identify the student/teacher ratio (not student/staff ratio) that aligns with the number of students served, grade levels, and staffing plan for each of the first five years and "at capacity", based on the long term strategic plan.
-[ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:]
+Α. Projec cted Enrollment Rating Expec tations □Meets A complete response must Identify the anticipated number of students for each of the first five years and "at capacity", based on the long-term strategic plan; □Approaches Identify the grade levels requested to be served in each of the first five year (phase in plan) and "at capacity", based on the long term strategic plan; and □Does Not Meet t Identify the student/teacher ratio (not student/staff ratio) that aligns with the number of students served, grade levels, and staffing plan for each of the first five years and "at capacity", based on the long term strategic plan.
+ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE: